-This holiday offers walkers a choice from 35 circuits and 10 linear trails (ranging from 5 to 40 km) covering the length and breadth of the gently rolling Razès countryside.
-For us, the most important factors of a Walking for Wellbeing holiday are that you choose your own routes (for distance and difficulty) and thus get to walk at your own pace so you can be sure to find your natural rhythm and inner harmony.
+Walkers have a choice from 25 circuits and 10 linear trails (ranging from 5 to 40 km) covering the length and breadth of the gently rolling Razès countryside.
+A Walking for Wellbeing holiday is about you choosing your own routes (for distance and difficulty) and walking at your own pace so you can be sure to find your natural rhythm and inner harmony.

 For walkers seeking to find greater balance of mind, body and soul, you may choose to complement your walks with sessions designed to help you re-connect with nature, explore the symbology of nature, or even try out some walking meditations.

 Best suited for individuals, couples or small groups (max 10), Walking for Wellbeing holidays are about making the walking choices that suit you and your ideas of well-ness and well-being.

 There are three gîtes at the Razès – Soujeole, Corbières and La Cour du Blé.
 Soujeole and Corbières are suitable for singles or couples; La Cour du Blé can accommodate a further 2 to 4 people.
 Each has its own private entrance, parking, fully equipped kitchen, dining and lounge areas, double bedroom(s) and bath or shower room.
 Each gîte individually offers privacy and has its own place and space, and yet, all three can be booked together to accommodate for larger groups travelling together.

 Each gîte has a double bedroom, bath or shower room, well equipped kitchen, dining and lounge area with TV, DVD and CD player.
 Full linen and towels are provided at no extra charge.
 A wide library of books, music and films is also available.
 The gîtes have heating for those who prefer to sojourn outside the summer months.

 Our extensive range of detailed road and walking maps are kept in the grange.
 A meditation and yoga room is available for use and instruction is optional.